Dawit-Sh/Bash-Hub/README.md

 # Bash-Hub
-All the projects i created to aid me in learning bash
+All the simple projects i created to aid me in learning bash

 <div align="center">